CharlesBrough/charlesbrough.github.io/_posts/2020-11-20-Water-Inside-Earths-Core.md

 ### So, what can we say about these new findings?

 The paper has concluded that the Mantle Transition Zone, which is approximately between the depths of 410 and 660km below the surface of Earth, acts as a large water reservoir due to some mineral physics at those pressures and temperatures.
 They also call the particular material, this "wet-rock" stuff, "ringwoodite".
-I thought that was a very strange name, kind of cool, but not what I'd expect.
-I suppose it's a mineral that was discovered on the surface long ago, some combination of molten rock and water that produces a ring-like pattern akin to when you chop down a tree and see its rings inside.
-Just my guess.
 Another form of this water-containing mineral deep in the core is called "wadsleyite".
 These minerals can hold about 1-3% of their weight as water.<sup>[1](#1)</sup>

 So, assuming the entire mantle transition zone is composed of these minerals, and they can possibly contain about 2% water, let's try and estimate the volume of the water below the surface!